Marriage and Family Therapist Job Description

 Marital and Family Therapists can establish their own practice, as mentioned above, but they frequently work in larger healthcare settings, such as hospitals.
 They often work in office-style settings.

-Universities that have their own health center often have counseling services for students, faculty, and staff.
+Universities that have their own health center often have therapy services for students, faculty, and staff.
 An MFT desiring to help the college population through their romantic relationship difficulties could seek employment at a University.

 Since MFTs are also qualified for therapy with individuals, instead of couples or family groups, working in a place like a university can provide them the opportunity to exercise all of their skills.
 Regardless of the setting, MFTs can create a private space to discuss their issues in confidence.